-Chime* is very similar to Dave, but it limits its SpotMe® cash advances to $200 for eligible members2.
-However, its advances are part of a Credit Builder1 feature — Chime reports the payments to credit bureaus to help users build credit.
-In addition, if you have a Chime Checking Account, you could also open a High-Yield Savings Account to earn interest.
+Chime* is very similar to Dave, but it limits its SpotMe® coverage to up to $200 for eligible members2.
+However, it offers its Credit Builder1 feature: Chime reports the payments to credit bureaus to help users build credit.
+In addition, if you have a Chime Checking Account, you can also open a High-Yield Savings Account to earn interest3.

 Dave vs. Acorns

-Whereas both neobanks provide spending and savings accounts, Acorns also lets you invest your spare change in exchange-traded funds.
+Alongside its spending and savings accounts, Acorns lets you invest your spare change in exchange-traded funds.
 The investment account includes an automated retirement account to help you save for the future.
 A personal account is more expensive, though — $3 per month compared to $1 for a Dave membership.